Skip to content

 Get dental books that show real practice economics.

 Book a 30-minute discovery call.
-We’ll review your size, location count, provider mix, practice management system, and where the books are breaking — with a written fixed-fee scope within 3 business days.
+A Certified ProAdvisor reviews your size, location count, provider mix, practice management system, and where the books are breaking, flags any adjustment-categorization or compensation-classification exposure, and sends a written fixed-fee scope within 3 business days.
 No pitch.
+Independent firm — does not file income taxes; coordinates with your CPA.